Chief Inspector Matt Ashmead

 What police roles are typically involved on match days?

 General policing duties are always there, which are all about visibility, presence and being approachable to those attending.
-Also, Level 2 Public Order Officers, Operational Football Officers, Behaviour Detection looking for more Counter Terrorism-related matters, and Crime teams to investigate any emerging crime and support victims.
+Also, Level 2 Public Order Officers, Operational Football Officers, Behaviour Detection looking for Counter Terrorism-related matters, and crime teams to investigate any emerging crime and support victims.

-What’s the atmosphere been like in and around the stadiums this tournament?
+What was the atmosphere like in and around the stadiums during the tournament?

 Really positive.
-The atmosphere has made policing the event a joy.
-Families have all enjoyed it, there was a real carnival atmosphere at the fixtures in London and this has been replicated around the country.
+The atmosphere made policing the event a joy.
+Families all enjoyed it, there was a real carnival atmosphere at the fixtures in London which was replicated around the country.

-What kind of incidents has your team had to deal with?
+What kind of incidents did your team deal with?

 Very little – all down to the positive fan behaviour.
 We identified missing persons as an area of concern before the tournament.
 In the 3rd fixture this happened, but good partnership working with Brentford helped us locate the missing person safe and well.